 Detailed instructions let your tech perform the job based on the customer’s request and allow your customer to follow each step of the process.

-When your customer gets a copy of your work order form, the first thing they usually look at is the final price.
+Based on our firsthand experience, when your customer gets a copy of your work order form, the first thing they usually look at is the final price.

 For transparency, it’s best to break down the cost of each element of the job, including:

 - Labor costs.

 - Material costs.